WHAT IS HSMP?

 Who We Are

-Our High School Mentorship Program is a six-month educational program created by the NAWBO SA Foundation in 1999 to encourage young women to begin exploring entrepreneurship and what it takes to be successful.
+The High School Mentorship Program is an educational program created by the NAWBO SA Foundation in 1999 to encourage young women to begin exploring entrepreneurship and what it takes to be successful.

 NAWBO-SA Foundation is a volunteer organization within the NAWBO SA Chapter whose members give their passion, time, and money to support this program.
 As a collaborative effort between NAWBO-SA members, Wells Fargo representatives, school representatives and administrators, community leaders, university and corporate sponsors, the High School Mentorship Program reaches hundreds of teen women in high schools across San Antonio.

 To empower, encourage and educate young women to explore entrepreneurship through mentorship and financial literacy

 The NAWBO-SA Foundation High School Mentorship Program is a 6-month program and experiential learning opportunity for junior and senior ladies in high school.
 Through our three conferences and in-school mentorship meetings, we empower students with leadership skills and life tools that will set them up for success in school and in life.
 HSMP's program is three-fold:

 1) Ignite a passion for business education and entrepreneurship and provide practical experience necessary to apply it to real-life situations.

 2) Open the door to economic empowerment and place students on a path to prosperous futures for themselves and their communities.